sebuelias/CS50_Notes/Week 2 - Crypto/Pset2/caesar.md

 ## Pseudocode

 ### Command Line Arguments
-If the program receives to arguments, the second argument is used as the as the key value.
+If the program receives two arguments, the second argument is used as the as the key value.
 That value must be an integer between 1 and 25 to proceed to the next step.

 ### atio()
 This takes the seconds argument and converts it to an integer, an if statement checks if that integer is between 1 and 25.